lwjkl/lite/README.md

 These correspond to the serialized FAISS index (saved locally for persistence) and the metadata for the image directory, which encodes mappings between `image_name ↔ id`.

-Two optional parameters are available when performing a search — you can adjust them ased on your preferences:
+Two optional parameters are available when performing a search — you can adjust them based on your preferences:

 - distance threshold - limits results to those within a certain distance.
 - top-k result to search -  the number of top results to return, sorted by distance.